PEmicro logo

 Read more...

-PEmicro Cyclone programmers are sophisticated production programming tools that are designed to operate in StandAlone mode.
-PEmicro’s Image Creation Utility generates these StandAlone programming images.
-They might combine an algorithm, binaries, and a programming script which could include erase, program and verify of their binaries, as well as more complicated scripts along with other features like serial numbers, dynamic data, or running test commands and saving data for programming.
+PEmicro Cyclone programmers are sophisticated production programming tools that use programming images generated in PEmicro’s Image Creation Utility.
+An image combines an algorithm, binaries, and a programming script which could include erase, program and verify of their binaries, as well as more complicated scripts along with other features like serial numbers, dynamic data, or running test commands and saving data for programming.

 Read more...